benrlodge/fixedScrollNav/README.md

 ### A lightweight scrolling navigation plugin

-This plugin provides the ability to have a fixed navigation whose internal links toggle active states based on the sections they represent
+This plugin provides the framework for a fixed navigation whose internal links toggle active states based on when their associated sections are visible in the viewport.